•All players must have completed a waiver/registration form before they are eligible to play.

 •If, due to unforeseen circumstances, a game is cancelled, an attempt to reschedule will be made.
 However, if this is not possible, no refunds will be issued.

-•Illicit drug and alcohol use is prohibited on any of the school property.
+•Illicit drug and alcohol use is prohibited on any school property.
 Anyone violating this policy will be asked to leave the premises and can result in league suspensions/fines/expulsions.
 This includes players and spectators.

 •Any player who is suspected of being intoxicated, by the league conveners, officials or school staff will be asked to leave the premises immediately, and can result in league suspensions/fines/expulsions.